Robert Anderson (Revolutionary War): Military service

 In the American Revolutionary War, he joined the Fifth South Carolina Militia.
 He became a captain in the regiment commanded by his friend Andrew Pickens when they fought Boyd's Loyalists.

 Anderson was one of the Patriots who gave their parole to the British as Ninety Six, South Carolina.
 Many took up arms after the British had disregarded their promises.

 At the Battle of Cowpens, Anderson was a colonel under Brigadier General Andrew Pickens.
 Anderson also served under Henry "Light Horse Harry" Lee.
 He fought in the Battle of Eutaw Springs in which the British were victorious.
-Later, his regiment held the line against the British between Augusta, Georgia and Ninety Six.
+Later, his regiment held the line against the British between Augusta, Georgia, and Ninety Six.

 On the western frontier, he fought with Andrew Pickens against the Cherokees.
 A treaty signed in 1777 ceded most of the Cherokee lands in the present Anderson, Oconee, and Pickens counties.

-After the war, Anderson was promoted to the rank of general in the state militia.
+After the war, Anderson served as a brigadier-general in the state militia.

 Political career

 He served in the South Carolina House of Representatives from 1791 to 1794 and from 1801 to 1802 from the Pendleton District.
 He was an elder of the Old Stone Church.
 In 1800, he was elector for Thomas Jefferson and Aaron Burr.

-He owned 2100 acre in the current Anderson, Oconee, and Pickens Counties including his home, Westville, on the west side of the Seneca River across from Andrew Picken's home, Hopewell.
+He owned 2100 acre in the current Anderson, Oconee, and Pickens Counties including his home, Westville, on the west side of the Seneca River across from Andrew Pickens' home, Hopewell.